Buying your first home is a big decision and it should not be taken lightly.

 Closing costs are not fixed and vary depending on the type of loan you are borrowing.
 For example, if you borrow money from a bank, you will have to pay an origination fee that is typically 1% of the amount borrowed.
 If you borrow from a private lender, your closing costs will be more expensive as they are typically higher than those associated with loans from banks.

-Many people assume that closing costs are paid the seller when they buy a home; however, in some states closing costs can be paid both parties.
+Many people assume that closing costs are paid by the seller when they buy a home; however, in some states closing costs can be paid by both parties.

 These are all important matters to consider when you’re planning to buy a house!